 LESLIE: David in Louisiana needs some help with siding.
 What can we do for you?

 DAVID: Yes, hi.
-I have [just a] (ph) frame house that I’m considering to put siding on, but a neighbor’s been telling me, “Do it this way, do it that way.”
-Like for instance, I have some bad boards and it might be a little dry rot or et cetera, so I just go ahead and cover it up; the vinyl will take care of everything.
-I’m kind of concerned that, well, I had to replace everything.
-Meanwhile, everything is blistering real bad.
+I have this frame house that I’m considering to put siding on but the neighbors have been telling me, “Do it this way.
+Do it that way.”
+Like for instance, if I have some bad boards that might be a little dry rot or et cetera, I just go ahead and cover it up; the vinyl will take care of everything.
+I’m kind of concerned that (inaudible at 0:08:12.0) I had to replace everything.
+Meanwhile, (inaudible) is blistering real bad.
 Should I go ahead and scrape it, paint it and then put siding on it?
 Because I figure …

-TOM: But if it’s just blistered and looking bad, I wouldn’t worry about it at all because it’s all going to be covered by the vinyl; it’s not going to help it or hurt it by doing any kind of prep work to that old siding.
-You can go right on top of it with the vinyl.
-The only concern is if it doesn’t hold a nail because it’s rotted, that needs to be addressed.
-Now remember that when the vinyl siding goes on over older siding, it’s a little bit harder; that you’ve got to have a really good siding company that knows how to nail the stuff and the key is to not nail it too tightly; to leave some – leave it loose, leave a bit of flex so that the siding, if it’s done right, will actually sort of – you can actually take a piece and slide it back and forth in your hand.
+Now, remember that when the vinyl siding goes on, over older siding it’s a little bit harder; that you’ve got to have a really good siding company that knows how to nail this stuff and the key is to not nail it too tightly; to leave some – leave it loose, leave a bit of flex so that the siding, if it’s done right, will actually sort of – you can actually take a piece and slide it back and forth in your hand.
 Because vinyl siding expands so much in the sun that if you don’t do it that way, the first really hot day the stuff will buckle like crazy and you will not be a happy camper.